Crystal Cruises: Crystal Yacht Cruises

 Crystal Yacht Cruises launched in December 2015 with the Crystal Esprit.
-The 62-guest, 3,000-ton yacht is outfitted with features including a two-passenger submarine, four 10-passenger zodiacs for excursions, and a 12-passenger yacht tender for boating adventures.
-Additionally, water skis, wake boards, kayaks, jet skis, fishing, and scuba and snorkel equipment are available.
+The 62-guest, 3,000-ton yacht was outfitted with features including a two-passenger submarine, four 10-passenger zodiacs for excursions, and a 12-passenger yacht tender for boating adventures.
+Additionally, water skis, wake boards, kayaks, jet skis, fishing, and scuba and snorkel equipment were available.

 Crystal Expedition Cruises

 On January 15, 2018, the company cut steel for Crystal Endeavor at MV Werften, part of a family of shipyards known for their passenger-ship, icebreaker, and private-yacht building expertise.
 The new PC6-designated expedition yacht was to launch on July 17, 2021, in Reykjavik, Iceland.
 Crystal Endeavor has a displacement of 20,200 GT and would operate polar expeditions and voyages in remote tropical regions.
 The yacht was to offer accommodation for 200 guests.

 Crystal River Cruises

 In July 2016, Crystal launched Crystal River Cruises with the refurbished vessel Crystal Mozart.
 Crystal Bach and Crystal Mahler, the first two of four Rhine-class new-build river ships, were added in 2017 followed by Crystal Debussy and Crystal Ravel, in 2018.